kuator/some-python-plugin.nvim/README.md

 This plugin just contains basic configuation for nvim_lsp and [script](./install.sh) to download and install latest vscode pylance server.

-Make sure jq, curl, unzip is installed to make script works.
+Make sure jq, curl, unzip, vi is installed to make script works.

 ---